PaulASeward/ReinforcementLearningPSO/README.md

 ## Conclusion

 This project demonstrates the implementation of a Reinforcement Learning algorithm using Particle Swarm Optimization with a vectorized approach.
-The RL agent optimizes its policy in a 2D grid world environment to achieve the best fitness value using PSO.
+The RL agent optimizes its policy in a PSO environment to achieve the best fitness value using PSO with additional actions to help further optimize.
 The vectorized PSO implementation ensures efficient updates and faster convergence.

 Happy Learning!

 ---

-*Note: Feel free to customize the content and structure of this markdown file to suit your project's specific details and requirements.*